16 Types of Diving: The Complete Definition

-If the name isn’t indication enough, skin diving is the act of swimming or diving underwater without a full diving suit.
-It is most commonly done in deep water with the help of flippers and an aqualung, but most notably, without portable oxygen equipment.
+If the dive names aren’t indication enough, skin diving is the act of the dives in swimming or open water diving without a full dive suit.
+It is most commonly done in deep water dives with the help of flippers and an aqualung, but most notably, without portable oxygen equipment.

-To make it a little bit safer, a lot of people combine skin diving with snorkeling equipment.
-Snorkeling is the act of diving using a snorkel, snorkel mask, snorkel fins, and sometimes a buoyancy vest that enables the diver to stay afloat.
+To make it a little bit safer, a lot of people combine skin dives with snorkeling equipment.
+Snorkeling is the act of dive using a snorkel, snorkel mask, snorkel fins, and sometimes a buoyancy vest that enables the diver to stay afloat.
 When a person snorkels, they remain on the surface but can look down inside the ocean.

 The dive site itself obviously can’t be intense, as the diver has little to no air supply and must hold in their breath while underwater.
 This significantly reduces the amount of time the diver will be able to stay submerged.

 This means that skin diving is usually practiced by enthusiastic and adventurous swimmers, who are confident in their lung capacity.
-And are curious about the water body in which they are diving.
+And are curious about the water body in which they are dive.

-It follows that skin diving is only recommended for excellent swimmers, who are well acquainted with the dive site.
+It follows that skin dives are only recommended for excellent swimmers, who are well acquainted with the dive site.
 Or have a guide who will be able to help them navigate.

 Snuba diving was first popularized after a company called Snuba International who developed a surface air supply system in 1989.
-The word “snuba” is derived from a combination of the words “scuba” and “snorkel,” as snuba diving is like a mixture of scuba diving and snorkeling.
+The word “snuba” is derived from a combination of the words “scuba” and “snorkel,” as snuba dives are like a mixture of scuba dives and snorkeling.
 Some people also call it hookah diving.

-Similar to snorkeling, snuba diving does not require the diver to attach an air tank to themselves for their underwater oxygen supply.
+Similar to snorkeling, snuba dives do not require the diver to attach an air tank to themselves for their underwater oxygen supply.
 Instead, the air tank is linked to a raft that stays on the surface of the water.
 The diver, in turn, is connected to the raft with the help of a long hose.

-Unlike snorkeling, however, snuba diving offers much greater freedom to the diver.
+Unlike snorkeling, however, snuba dives offer much greater freedom to the diver.
 The hose that connects the diver to the tank on the surface allows them to descend up to about 15 feet, where they can stay for a relatively long time without having to resurface for air.
 They can then swim and explore freely.

-Some divers also prefer snuba diving to scuba diving because it does not require certification or expensive training.
+Some of the types of divers also prefer snuba dives to scuba diving because it does not require certification or expensive training.
 It’s therefore much more accessible as an adventure sport for amateurs or newbies who are not yet ready to start scuba diving.
-You can learn how to snuba-diving in a matter of only 30 minutes.
+You can learn how to snuba-dive in a matter of only 30 minutes.

-Snuba diving has become increasingly popular in the last couple of decades; at present, it’s practiced heavily in Hawaii, and many parts of the Caribbean.
+Snuba dives have become increasingly popular in the last couple of decades; at present, it’s practiced heavily in Hawaii, and many parts of the Caribbean.

-Nitrox diving is a short-form way of saying “enriched air scuba diving,” which involves the use of nitrox, a type of oxygen-enriched air.
-Just like with every other kind of equipment about diving, nitrox has both risks and benefits.
+Nitrox dives is a short-form way of saying “enriched air scuba diving,” which involves the use of nitrox, a type of oxygen-enriched air.
+Just like with every other kind of stuff about dives, nitrox has both risks and benefits.

 Nitrox (a portmanteau for “nitrogen” and “oxygen”) is the colloquial word for EAN, which stands for enriched air nitrox.
 This is a mixture of nitrogen and oxygen with the latter having a high concentration, which is 32%.